Frequently Asked Questions

 What are the environmental impacts of the project?

-Potentially significant environmental impacts of the CoSu Line are unknown at this time as WAPA and SMUD are in the scoping phase of the environmental review process.
-The scoping process will help determine the range of issues to be addressed in the environmental studies.
-However, the Draft EIS/EIR will analyze potential environmental issues including impacts to:
+Potentially significant environmental impacts of the CoSu Line are unknown at this time as WAPA and SMUD are beginning the environmental review process.
+The scoping process helped determine the range of issues to be addressed in the environmental studies.
+The Draft EIS/EIR will analyze potential environmental issues including impacts to:

 Project Corridor Study Areas vs. Alignments